-- i.
-Plan Year Approved, Implemented and Closed Out - Approved and implemented before Standard Agreement was executed - FY 2008: Closed out i.
-Plan Year Approved, Implemented and Closed Out
+- Approved and implemented before Standard Agreement was executed - FY 2008: Closed out

 This activity was closed out prior to execution of the Standard Agreement, as MTW authority was no longer required for this activity.

 4. Transition to Site-Based Management and Asset Management, including Site-Based Budgeting and Accounting